Our Clock Repair Service

 "I sprayed some WD-40 on it and it worked fine for a while."

-You may have added $100 to your repair bill.
+You may have added $150 to your repair bill.
 This miracle stuff works fine on cars, but it can gum up a clock, ruin batches of cleaning fluid, and cause excessive wear.
+If your clock stops and you spray it with oil to make it go again, the movement may wear badly, because dust will stick to the oil, forming an abrasive paste which cuts through brass and steel parts.